AMontgomery87/AMontgomery87/README.md

 - 👋 Hi, I’m @AMontgomery87
-- 👀 I’m interested in almost everything from programming and math to combat sports like BJJ, Judo, and Muay Thai
+- 👀 I’m interested in almost everything from computerer sciences on both hardware and software side to combat sports.
+I've always been a tinkerer from as young as I can remember.
-- 🌱 I’m currently learning intermediate python, C, Linux CLI and GUIs with Tkinter, as well as a crash course in mathematics/statistics to refresh and learn more data science topics as well.
-I'm taking CS50 to prepare me for my CSC B.S and M.S. and taking required mathematics courses at a local community college.
+- 🌱 I’m currently learning intermediate python, C, Linux CLI and GUIs with Tkinter/Python, as well as a crash course in mathematics/statistics to refresh and learn more data science topics as well.
+I'm taking CS50 to prepare me for my CSC B.S and M.S. at the University of Southern Mississippi (starting August 2024) and currently taking required mathematics courses at a Pearl River Community College.
+I'm planning on focusing on Embedded Systems/Embedded Software for my degree, while working on some side projects in Java/Android to hopefully gain the knowledge base to integrate better with US DOD projects implementing Android.
 -
 - 💞️ I’m not sure I'm ready to collaborate yet, but give me a few months.
-- 📫 How to reach me email me at andrewmontgomery87@icloud.com, still working on my linkedin profile
+- 📫 How to reach me email me at andrewmontgomery87@icloud.com, my linkedin profile is https://www.linkedin.com/in/andrew-montgomery-0a0178311/

 <!---
 AMontgomery87/AMontgomery87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.